Olatubosun/rocksdb.docs/Basic-Operations.md

 ```

 ## RocksDB Options
 Users can choose to always set options fields explicitly in code, as shown above.
-Alternatively, you can also set it though a string to string map, or an option string.
+Alternatively, you can also set it through a string to string map, or an option string.
 See [[Option String and Option Map]]

 Some options can be changed dynamically while DB is running.
 For example: